 Mulch is good stuff (especially in our hot, humid climate).
 The best thing about mulch is that it increases the water holding capacity of the soil.
 Here are a few benefits of mulch:

-- Maintains soil temperature
+Maintains soil temperature

-- Reduces weed germination
+Reduces weed germination

-- Controls soil erosion
+Controls soil erosion

 Common mulch types are: hardwood, pine, cypress, cedar, and eucalyptus.
 You can also buy mulch that has been dyed red, black, or brown.
 Whatever your mulch preference, do not exceed three inches in planting beds and around trees.
 Anything in excess of three inches may decrease water penetration and oxygen/carbon dioxide exchange.

 Rain barrels catch water that usually runs off the roof during a storm.
 They're easy to make/purchase and install.
 Water harvested from rain barrels can be re-used to water plants, wash cars, etc. Check out this video on how to make your own rain barrel.
 Also, learn about the City's Rain Barrel Program, where you can purchase a discounted rain barrel, and receive a water utility credit.